 Process the activity the next day by asking:

-Close by inviting students to engage their friends in wireless play more often.
+Close by inviting students to engage in wireless play more often.
 Encourage them to invent new games, play outside more in any weather and change up the rules of some of the games they play often.